 Lackey left two runners stranded in the second inning and two more in the fourth.
 He took a 6-0 lead into the seventh.

 Daniel Descalso singled with two outs and went to third when Matt Carpenter doubled.
 When Carlos Beltran singled to drive in a run, Farrell came out to the mound.
 But after an animated discussion with Lackey, he left his starter in the game.

 Lackey walked Matt Holliday to load the bases and Farrell came out again.
 As Lackey left the game, for the first time all season he tipped his cap to a crowd that once booed him mercilessly in 2011.

 Junichi Tazawa came in and got Allen Craig to ground to first base to end the inning.

 Lackey scattered nine hits and allowed the one run.
 He walked one and struck out five.

-Lackey also is the 11th pitcher to win two games to clinch a Series, joining the likes of Bob Gibson and Sandy Koufax.
-Lackey had a 2.77 ERA in the postseason and allowed four runs over 14 innings against the Cardinals.
+Lackey also is the 11th pitcher to win two games to clinch a Series, joining such luminaries as Bob Gibson, Lefty Gomez, and Sandy Koufax.
+Lackey had a 2.77 ERA in the postseason and against the Cardinals allowed four runs over 14 innings.